-UCLA continuously generates knowledge that contributes to the science of teaching and learning, and this educational innovation is a feature of the strategic plan.
-With greater infrastructure invested in learning outcomes assessment, students and faculty on our campus will better realize the benefits of this work.
-A rededication of time and energy to the best practices of assessment will accompany the expansion of the Division of Undergraduate Education's new assessment management system's user base.
-A closer examination of how course learning objectives align with program learning objectives, for example, supports ongoing effort to develop the curriculum and has been proven to assist student learning.
+UCLA continuously generates knowledge through assessment research that contributes to the science of teaching and learning; however, the formal assessment of culminating student work in the academic programs, at all degree levels, requires further development.
+As the campus invests greater infrastructure in learning outcomes assessment, our hope is that students and faculty will better realize the benefits of this work.
+A rededication of time and energy to the best practices of assessment will accompany the Division of Undergraduate Education (DUE) implementation of its new assessment management system.
+A closer examination of how course learning objectives align with program learning objectives in curriculum maps, for example, supports ongoing effort to develop the curriculum and has been proven to assist student learning.
+Clarifying, communicating, and assessing the learning objectives of all undergraduate General Education foundations will elevate the quality of student experience in this important component of baccalaureate study.
+The systematic investigation of how well UCLA's undergraduates attain WSCUC's Core Competencies, which has been planned by DUE, promises to highlight the campus's assessment tools and practices, while engaging the academic community in dialogue regarding its expectations for our students and how it intends to support them through applying innovative pedagogy.

-The campus has set a goal for increasing the number of undergraduate and graduate capstones that seek to improve through assessing student performance on specific learning objectives and competencies.
-For ground to be gained - for the assessment system to grow its user base through faculty choosing to use it - assessment practices at UCLA must remain practical, efficient, and useful.
-The campus seeks to expand our culture of assessment.
-Toward that end, we must dedicate resources to assessment and broaden awareness of this activity's value.
+The campus has set as a goal increasing the number of undergraduate and graduate capstone programs that seek to improve student performance by assessing specific objectives and competencies and then applying the research findings to effect programmatic change, when needed.
+For ground to be gained, assessment practices at UCLA must remain practical, efficient, and useful.
+Through mobilizing new assessment technology and through motivating and supporting scholarly research into our students' learning, UCLA aspires to expand our culture of assessment.